mikey-t/db-migrations-dotnet/docs/DbMigrationsDotnet.md

 # db-migrations-dotnet Documentation

 This document contains detailed project documentation.
-For information on using this process in your own application, take a look at [Getting Started](./GettingStarted.md).
+For instructions on getting started, take a look at [./GettingStarted.md](./GettingStarted.md).

 ## What is it?